erincunningham7/project-portfolio-two-/README.md

 *Imagery*

-* When brainstorming ideas for this project, I decided that imagery would not play an important part in this project.
+* When brainstorming ideas for this project, I decided that imagery would not play a major part in this project.
 I wanted a simple, clean layout, ensuring users could focus on the quiz and not be distracted by loud, brash images.

 * So instead of using a background image, I opted for a pattern instead.
 I found [this website](https://heropatterns.com/) and came across the chosen pattern.
 The pattern is bubbly and fun and fits the entertainment element of the website.
-It is only visible when playing the quiz and it is discreet yet quite pretty.
+It is only visible when playing the quiz and in the 404 error page.
+It is discreet yet quite pretty.

 * The background is a bubble-gum pink which feels playful and fun.
 The pale purple compliments the pink and is not too distracting for the user, yet it is a nice touch.